goodest-goodlab/pseudo-it/README.md

 #### What follows is a brief explanation of the options.

 #### This is an update of version 2 of the software, found here: https://github.com/bricesarver/pseudo-it

-## Citation

-#### Sarver BAJ, Keeble S, Cosart T, Tucker PK, Dead MD, Good JM.
-2017.
-Phylogenomic insights into mouse evolution using a pseudoreference approach.
-Genome Biology and Evololution. https://doi.org/10.1093/gbe/evx034.

-## Acknowledgements

-This material is based upon work supported by the National Science Foundation under Grant Number (DEB 1754096).

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 # Installation